 Getting to Jaisalmer Fort

 The ‘Golden City’, as Jaisalmer is also known, is close to the border with Pakistan, on India’s westernmost frontier.
 Jaisalmer is about 285 km from Jodhpur, the nearest airport.
 From Jodhpur there is a regular bus service, and taxis readily run between the two cities.
-There is, however, a direct, overnight train service than runs from Delhi to Jaisalmer.
+Private Transfers from the Airport to Jaisalmer are very reasonably priced.
+Also, there is a direct, overnight train service than runs from Delhi to Jaisalmer.

 Read more about the Hill forts of Rajasthan.